PBC The Bigger Picture

 Sharing responsibility with your clinician by being actively involved in your treatment helps make sure you’re always getting the best care.

-The PBC Foundation app helps you track your moods, symptoms, and test results over time
+The PBC Foundation app helps you track your moods, symptoms, and test results over time.
+It also includes a dosage calculator which you can use to check you're getting the right dose of UDCA.

 The EASL guidelines in lay terms suggest for questions for your next appointment